 Pray.
-Read an inspiring book, story, or poem.
+Help someone else.
+Read an inspiring book, Do something relaxing, story, or poem. such as reading, listening to music, or going outside.
 Take a short break-take deep breaths and stretch.
-Do a physical activity.
-Take a break from social media, internet, and TV.
-Talk to yourself with kind, comforting words-the way you would talk with a friend.
+Stay connected with friends Do a physical activity. and family.
+Take a break from social Take it one step at a time. media, internet, and TV.
+Journal your thoughts and Talk to yourself with feelings. kind, comforting Write down meaningful words-the way you memories of when you felt would talk with a friend. peace, joy, and love.